 Tossing a soft cover over your parrot's cage will trap their warmth inside rather than allowing it to escape, which in turn helps preserve their thermal energy.

-Check out the best covers available on the market right here:
+Check out the best bird cage covers available here.

 Allow Your Parrot To Sleep Better at Night

 One of the most notable benefits to using a cage cover is the fact that it allows your parrot to sleep better at night (in most cases at least).
 Wrapping a black cover around their cage blocks their view and prevents light from coming through; thus, creating a sense of security.